CALL US AT (804) 285-7333

 U

-Should you use a transfer on death (TOD) designation for a non-retirement account?
+Should you use a transfer on death (TOD) designation for non-retirement accounts?

 Tags: Heirs

 Many people are familiar with the need to designate beneficiaries for IRA, 401(k), 403(b) and other types of retirement accounts.
 What about non-retirement or “non-qualified” accounts?
-A Transfer on Death (TOD) designation lets named beneficiaries receive assets at the time of a person’s death.
-This keeps them from having to go through the probate process.
-In addition, they are generally free to implement, and it is relatively simple to change beneficiaries when necessary.
+A Transfer on Death (TOD) designation allows your named beneficiaries to receive assets from your non-qualified accounts upon your passing while avoiding the probate process.
+They are generally free to implement, and it is relatively simple to change beneficiaries when desired.

-TOD accounts do not eliminate the need for careful estate planning.
-This is particularly true for larger or more complex estates where a Will or Trust(s) may be more appropriate.
-Arranging for care of disabled beneficiaries is an example of a situation that might be better addressed through a Trust.
-A TOD takes precedence over a Will, and this can cause problems when the two conflict.
-If you have already done some estate planning, you should ensure that establishing a new TOD does not undo what you have already put in place, so we recommend consulting with your estate attorney before making any changes to account titling.
+Both a Will and a TOD designation can provide instructions on the transfer of your investment accounts upon your death, which can cause problems when the two conflict.
+If you already have a Will, you should ensure that establishing a new TOD does not undo what you have already put in place, so we recommend consulting with your estate attorney before making any changes to account titling.

 OTHER IMPORTANT CONSIDERATIONS